sam0x17/macro_magic/README.md

   something you are importing, you will get a compiler error (this is good, though).

 These are just _some_ of the capabilities of `macro_magic` 🪄

-## Remarks

-Among other things, the patterns introduced by `macro_magic` can be used to implement safe and efficient coordination and communication between macro invocations in the same file, and even across different files and different crates.
-This crate officially supercedes my previous effort at achieving this, [macro_state](https://crates.io/crates/macro_state), which was designed to allow for building up and making use of state information across multiple macro invocations.
-All of the things you can do with `macro_state` you can also achieve with this crate, albeit with slightly different patterns.

-`macro_magic` is designed to work with stable Rust, and is fully `no_std` compatible (in fact, there is a unit test to ensure everything is `no_std` safe).